-- ½ teaspoon garlic powder
+- 1/2 teaspoon garlic powder

-- ¼ teaspoon paprika
+- 1/4 teaspoon paprika

-- ¼ teaspoon pepper
+- 1/4 teaspoon pepper

-- ¼ teaspoon dried thyme
+- 1/4 teaspoon dried thyme

 - Wash chicken and pat dry.
 Add chicken pieces to brine mixture and refrigerate for about 1 hour.

-- On a roasting pan, arrange chicken skin side up in a single layer and roast in a 425 F oven for about 35 to 45 minutes or until chicken is cooked through and juices run clear.
+- On a roasting pan, arrange chicken skin side up in a single layer and roast in a 425 F oven for about 35 to 45 minutes or until thermometer inserted in the thickest part reads 165 F.